 - Postponing elective work, especially if it requires admission into the PICU.

 - Avoiding procedures that are more likely to spread droplets.

-For children with non traumatic injuries — such as developmental dysplasia of the hip (DDH), Legg-Calvé-Perthes disease (LCPD), clubfoot, or scoliosis — orthopaedic care during COVID is more complicated.
+For children with non-traumatic injuries — such as developmental dysplasia of the hip (DDH), Legg-Calvé-Perthes disease (LCPD), clubfoot, or scoliosis — orthopedic care during COVID is more complicated.